Alternative Dispute Resolution (ADR) is the concept of resolving disputes other than through a bench or jury trial.

 Contact An Attorney

-For additional information regarding Barrett McNagny's Business and Commercial Litigation services, please contact one of the attorneys listed below:
+For additional information regarding Barrett McNagny's Mediation services, please contact one of the attorneys listed below:

 The information contained in the Barrett McNagny LLP website is for informational purposes only and should not be considered legal advice on any subject matter.
 Furthermore, the information contained on our website may not reflect the most current legal developments.
 You should not act upon this information without consulting legal counsel.